FurryGuides

 This is where self-control goes to die.

 • The "Oops" Fund: Always budget $100 for something you didn't plan to buy but fell in love with.
+If you do not spend it, it carries over to your next convention.

 The "Hidden Taxes" of Con Life